-Nettie S. Freed K-8 Expeditionary School
+Nettie S. Freed K-8 Expeditionary School - duplicate

 Pueblo School District 60 retained the joint venture of RTA/MOA for the planning, design, and construction of a new K-8 Expeditionary School to replace the aging and now demolished Heroes K-8 Academy School.
 The Nettie S. Freed K-8 Expeditionary School is being funded through bond premiums from the Build D60 bond that was passed in November 2019.